In this post, I’ll be showing you how to Measure Breath Ketones using the cheap breathalyzer shown below instead of a ketonix (or blood ketone meter).

 What Is Acetone and why is it important?

-Acetone as a substance outside of the body is a colorless, volatile, flammable liquid, and is the simplest ketone.
+Acetone as a substance outside of the body is a colourless, volatile, flammable liquid, and is the simplest ketone.
 Whilst in the body, it is produced by your body whilst in ketosis and used as energy, exactly the same as beta-hydroxybutyrate, commonly known as BHB (usually bound to salts which are also called BHB salts).

 If you don’t already know, ketones are used by the body when carbohydrate is restricted, and fat is being burned for fuel.